-Water parks are a source of endless summer fun.
-They are also costly and not always easy to get to.
-An alternative idea is to bring the park to your home with a water-park themed party.
+While water parks are a source of endless summer fun, they are also costly and not always easy to get to.
+An alternative idea is to bring the park to your home with a water-park-themed party.
 You would be surprised how many options a hose can provide with the right add-ons and some creativity: Think sprinklers, slip-n-slides, inflatables, and more.

 08 of 18

 Pineapples, outdoor torches, and leis are the basic ingredients for a Hawaiian luau.
-It's always fun to pretend you are on a tropical getaway when working on a budget.
-Keep decor and accessories simple to save on costs.
+Pretend you are on a tropical getaway when working on a budget, and keep decor and accessories simple to save on costs.
 Fruity drinks and themed party favors like grass skirts will keep the party going into the night.Continue to 9 of 18 below.

 09 of 18

 A farmer's market party is a sweet way to celebrate the bounty of the season.
 Cut costs by planning your party in a park near the market.
 Parks offer ample space for groups to stretch out and enjoy a nice day.
 Simple, fresh ingredients are key, so you don't have to go overboard with luxurious and expansive recipes.
 The rustic vibe means that a checkered picnic blanket, table cloth, or napkins will be enough to convey the party theme.

 10 of 18